robin-na/robin-na.github.io/index.md

 ## Connect

-My publications and ongoing projects so far are the results of collaborating with physicists, computer scientists, historians, biologists, cognitive scientists, and management scientists, which implies how open I am to interdisciplinary discussions.
+My publications and ongoing projects so far are the results of collaborating with physicists, computer scientists, historians, biologists, cognitive scientists, and social scientists, which implies how open I am to interdisciplinary discussions.
 If there's any interesting research ideas you would like to discuss, please don't hesitate to write me an email!

 ```
 robinna[at]mit[dot]edu